moj3ve/Scratchy/README.md

 # Scratchy

-All of my Scratch Projects that I made when I was still a small kid 😙
+These are Scratch 2 projects that I made back in 2018 (I was still a kid and know nothing about coding)